birdandhike.com logo

 Upright; large basal leaves; to 6-ft tall; dense flowering spike

-General: Common Mullein (Verbascum thapsus), pronounded Mul-in, is an invasive biennial forb.
+General: Common Mullein (Verbascum thapsus), pronounced Mul-in, is an invasive biennial forb.
 It is upright with large basal leaves and normally produces one tall, dense flowering spike to about 6-feet tall (flowering spikes sometimes fork into two or more).
 The leaves are long and broad, light gray-green, and densely covered with woolly hairs.
 The flowers are yellow with 5 petals.

 Common Mullein, native to Europe, northern Africa, and Asia, is an invasive weed in our area.
 Around Las Vegas, this species is becoming fairly common along roadways up on Mt.
 Charleston, and some can be found in Cabin Canyon in Gold Butte National Monument.
 We usually leave mountain wildflowers alone, but let's all work to make sure this plant sets few seeds and stays uncommon.